lammps/lammps/doc/src/read_data.rst

    If the data file defines a general triclinic box, then the following per-atom values in the list above are per-atom vectors which imply an orientation: (mux,muy,muz), (normx,normy,normz), (spx,spy,spz).
-This menas they should be specified consistent with the general triclinic box and its orientation relative to the standard x,y,z coordinate axes.
+This means they should be specified consistent with the general triclinic box and its orientation relative to the standard x,y,z coordinate axes.
 For example a dipole moment vector which will be in the +x direction once LAMMPS converts from a